dmarshall00/Library-Checkout-System/README.md

 - **Reminder!**: There is a line towards the beginning of the "LibraryMgmtmodels.js" file that requires the name of schema (library_mgmt), your database username (typically "root") and your password (the one you used to create an account with MySQL).

-Once the environment is set up, you can start the application by using Sequelize:
+Once the environment is set up, you can start the application by using Sequelize.
+Go to the directory your files are in and run this command:

 ```bash
 node server.js